Due: Tuesday Nov 11 before 9:00 pm

 Introduction

-The application automatically prioritizes the posts.
-The prioritization is based on some specific criteria.
+The system collects and updates the information through sensors multiple times a day.
+You are assigned the task of implementing the priority queue in this system.
+The system automatically prioritizes the crops for irrigation.
 The algorithm that uses the criteria to calculate the priorities can change.
-Therefore, the application should have the possibility of changing the post priorities.
+Therefore, the system should have the possibility of changing the distribution priorities.
 An algorithm that can determine the priority will be implemented in a function.
 Such an architecture allows us to use different priority functions.

 Heap